metabase/metabase/docs/operations-guide/environment-variables.md

 Type: string<br>
 Default: `null`

-When set, allow users to sign up on their own if their Google account email address is from this domain.
+When set, allows users to automatically create their Metabase account by logging in if their Google account email address is from this domain.

 #### `MB_GOOGLE_AUTH_CLIENT_ID`